maemon/unit-wallet-android/README.md

-Unit Wallet is a fork of breadwallet Android which can be found [here](https://github.com/breadwallet/breadwallet-android).
+Unit Wallet (Android) is a fork of breadwallet Android which can be found [here](https://github.com/breadwallet/breadwallet-android).

 [Our Official Website](https://www.unitwallet.co)

 [Our Official Twitter](https://twitter.com/unitwallet)

 [Our Official Blog](https://www.yours.org/user/unitco)

 Wallet Description: